owncloud-archive/documentation/user_manual/pim/troubleshooting.rst

 Now change the URL in the client settings to just use ``ADDRESS`` instead of e.g. ``ADDRESS/remote.php/carddav/principals/username``.

 This problem is being discussed in the `forum <http://forum.owncloud.org/viewtopic.php?f=3&t=71&p=2211#p2197>`_.

+.. please add a section with hints for generic troubleshooting. e.g. go to the forum, the chat, ... (jw)